 Teachers and other school staff who receive student or parent reports of suspected hazing, bullying and/or dating violence promptly notify the building Principal/designee of such report(s).
 If the report is a formal, written complaint, the complaint is forwarded to the building Principal/ designee no later than the next school day.
-If the report is an informal complaint by a student that is received by a teacher or other professional employee, he/she prepares a written report of the informal complaint that is forwarded to the building Principal/designee no later than the next school day.
+If the report is an informal complaint by a student that is received by a teacher or other professional employee, he/she prepares a written report of the informal complaint that is forwarded to the building Principal/designee no later that is forwarded to the building Principal/designee no later that is forwarded to the building Principal/designee no later that is forwarded to the building Principal/designee no later than the next school day.